sonnxnew0612/MeloNX-Custom-Build/README.md

 ## FAQ
 - MeloNX is made for iOS 17+, on iOS 15 - 16 MeloNX can be installed but may have issues or not work at all.
-- MeloNX needs Xcode or a Paid Apple Developer Account.
-SideStore support may come soon (SideStore Side Issue)
+- MeloNX needs Xcode or a Paid Apple Developer Account, However there is an experimental Installation Guide.
 - MeloNX needs JIT
 - Recommended Device: iPhone 15 Pro or newer.
 - Low-End Recommended Device**: iPhone 13 Pro.